-Women International - UK Executive Director Brita Fernandez Schmidt speaks with Stylist about the impact of sexual violence in global conflicts.
+Women for Women International - UK Executive Director Brita Fernandez Schmidt speaks with Stylist about the impact of sexual violence in global conflicts.
 Women who have been raped in conflict situations often have "have nowhere to turn and no access to justice,” explains Fernandez Schmidt.

 With "an architectural agenda to create economic opportunity, rebuild social infrastructure, and restore African heritage," Sharon Davis describes the design elements she incorporated into WfWI's new Women's Opportunity Center in Kayonza, Rwanda.
 The Center will serve 300 women annually and provide income generation opportunities and markets for the Kayonza community.